Nicaragua

 Support the Blog as You Plan Your Trip & Travel

-If you still have flights and hotels to book, gadgets and gear to purchase, or tours and experiences to sign up for, please consider doing so through the following links, especially if you’re already planning to use them anyway.
+If you still have flights and hotels to book, gadgets and gear to purchase, or tours and experiences to sign up for, please consider doing so through the following links, especially if you’re already planning to use these sites anyway.
 By clicking and making your purchase through the following links, it sends a bit back my way at no additional cost to you and ensures I can keep creating travel content like this for years to come.
 Thank you!

 Ask me Anything about Nicaragua!